McGregor's Response to the COVID-19 Virus

 - Add grab bars in shower, tub and toilet areas - Showers and bathtubs can quickly become dangerous and slippery areas when they become wet.
 Consider installing grab bars so you always have somewhere to grab and avoid slipping.
 Once these are installed, make sure you always use them.

 - Use bath mats with suction cups - Bath mats can easily slip and slide around which can cause a fall when stepping out of the bath or shower.
-If you use a bath mat with suction cups on the bottom, it is more likely that the mat will stay firmly in one place which reduces the risk of falling.
+If you use a bath mat with suction cups on the bottom, it is more likely that the mat will stay firmly in one place and reduce the risk of falling.

 - Use non-slip adhesive strips or a mat in the shower or tub - As stated earlier, baths and showers can be incredibly slippery areas as they become wet.
 Consider placing a mat or non-adhesive strips on the floor of your bath or shower to help reduce the slipperiness of the floor.